 How to Repair and Improve Your Car Parts Cheaply with 3D Printing

 Every motorist knows it.
 A small plastic lever for ventilation control breaks.
 A clip on the sun visor snaps off.
 A cover in the interior disappears to who knows where.
-When you then find out that the manufacturer sells this part only as part of an entire expensive panel for several thousand Czech crowns, or that it's not available at all for your older model, it's infuriating.
+When you then find out that the manufacturer sells this part only as part of an entire expensive panel for several thousand crowns, or that it's not available at all for your older model, it's infuriating.
 Fortunately, there's a solution that's fast, efficient, and surprisingly cheap – 3D printing.

 A Lifesaver for Your Wallet: Repairs and Spare Parts